-Any remedies available to the owners of the Bonds upon the occurrence and continuation of a default under the Bond Ordinance are in many respects dependent upon judicial actions, which are in turn often subject to discretion and delay and could be both expensive and time-consuming to obtain.
-If the County fails to comply with its covenants under the Bond Ordinance or to pay principal of or interest on the Bonds, there can be no assurance that available remedies will be adequate to fully protect the interests of the owners of the Bonds.
+Any remedies available to the owners of the Bonds upon the occurrence and continuation of a default under the Bond Legislation are in many respects dependent upon judicial actions, which are in turn often subject to discretion and delay and could be both expensive and time-consuming to obtain.
+If the County fails to comply with its covenants under the Bond Legislation or to pay principal of or interest on the Bonds, there can be no assurance that available remedies will be adequate to fully protect the interests of the owners of the Bonds.

-In addition to the limitations on remedies contained in the Bond Ordinance, the rights and obligations under the Bonds and the Bond Ordinance may be limited by and are subject to bankruptcy, insolvency, reorganization, fraudulent conveyance, moratorium, and other laws relating to or affecting creditors' rights, to the application of equitable principles, and to the exercise of judicial discretion in appropriate cases.
+In addition to the limitations on remedies contained in the Bond Legislation, the rights and obligations under the Bonds and the Bond Legislation may be limited by and are subject to bankruptcy, insolvency, reorganization, fraudulent conveyance, moratorium, and other laws relating to or affecting creditors' rights, to the application of equitable principles, and to the exercise of judicial discretion in appropriate cases.

 A municipality such as the County must be specifically authorized under State law in order to seek relief under Chapter 9 of the U.S. Bankruptcy Code (the "Bankruptcy Code").
 Washington State law permits any "taxing district" (defined to include counties) to voluntarily petition for relief under a predecessor to the Bankruptcy Code.
-A creditor, however, cannot bring an involuntary bankruptcy proceeding under the Bankruptcy Code against a municipality, including the County.
+A creditor, however, cannot bring an involuntary bankruptcy proceeding against a municipality, including the County.
 The federal bankruptcy courts have broad discretionary powers under the Bankruptcy Code.

-The opinion to be delivered by Foster Pepper PLLC, as Bond Counsel, concurrently with the issuance of the Bonds, will be subject to limitations regarding bankruptcy, insolvency, reorganization, moratorium, and other similar laws affecting creditors' rights, and also to the exercise of judicial discretion in accordance with general principles of equity.
-The form of legal opinion of Bond Counsel is attached as Appendix A.
+The opinions to be delivered by Hillis Clark Martin & Peterson P.S., as Bond Counsel, concurrently with the issuance of the Bonds, will be subject to limitations regarding bankruptcy, insolvency, reorganization, moratorium, and other similar laws affecting creditors' rights, and also to the exercise of judicial discretion in accordance with general principles of equity.
+The forms of legal opinions of Bond Counsel are set forth in Appendix A.

-Tax Exemption
+Tax Matters

-Exclusion from Gross Income.
-In the opinion of Bond Counsel, under existing federal law and assuming compliance with applicable requirements of the Code), that must be satisfied subsequent to the issue date of the Bonds, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax applicable to individuals.
+General.
+In the opinion of Hillis Clark Martin & Peterson P.S., Bond Counsel, as of the date of issue of the Bonds (the "Date of Issue") and assuming compliance by the County with the applicable requirements of the Code that must be satisfied subsequent to the Date of Issue, under existing federal law, interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of determining the federal alternative minimum tax imposed on individuals and corporations.
+However, under existing federal law, interest on the Bonds is taken into account in determining adjusted current earnings for the purpose of computing the federal alternative minimum tax imposed on certain corporations.